-Lauren Appelbaum is the Vice President, Communications, at RespectAbility, a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
+Lauren Appelbaum is the Vice President, Communications and Entertainment & News Media, at RespectAbility, a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 She brings more than 15 years of experience in strategic and crisis communications, writing, video and web production, news gathering and social media to the disability agenda.
 Previously she was a digital researcher with the NBC News political unit, where she worked with Chuck Todd and Andrea Mitchell.

 Appelbaum also oversees RespectAbility’s nonpartisan political outreach.
 She works with political candidates to ensure their campaigns are accessible (both for events and online presence) and are educated in policy issues important to the disability community.
 She is the Managing Editor of The RespectAbility Report (www.TheRespectAbilityReport.org), a publication at the intersection of disability and politics.
 During the 2016 election season, Appelbaum led a team of Communications Fellows in interviewing all of the presidential candidates about the importance of disability employment, reporting all interviews via accessible video and articles in The RespectAbility Report.

 Focusing on employment best practices, she is the talent behind #RespectTheAbility campaign, which highlights model employers that demonstrate how hiring workers with disabilities benefits the employer, the employee and society.
 The campaign’s goal is to erase negative and untrue stigmas associated with hiring people with disabilities.